alyzart22/node-pathogens-portal-Mexico/content/highlights/_index.md

 ---

 The _Data Highlights_ section showcases recently published datasets relevant to pandemic preparedness research by researchers.
 This is sample content that needs to be replaced with actual data highlights.

+To easily find data highlights relevant to a specific topic, simply click on the coloured tag and the page will filter and display only the highlights related to that topic.
+Alternatively, use the search bar to find highlights of potential interest.

+If you have published or are about to publish data that you think should be highlighted in this section, please contact the portal team.